 What is Melanoma Skin Cancer?

-Melanoma is a type of skin cancer that develops when abnormal melanocytes (the cells that produce pigment) grow and divide uncontrollably.
-These cells can form a lump or tumour and may, in some cases, spread to other parts of the body.
-Melanoma most commonly appears on the skin but can also occur in areas like the eyes or mucous membranes.
+Melanoma is a type of skin cancer that develops when abnormal melanocytes (the cells that produce pigment) grow and divide uncontrollably, forming a tumour.
+Melanoma most commonly appears on the skin but can also occur in areas like the eyes or inside the mouth.
+Melanoma can affect people of all skin tones and ages, although it is more common in lighter-skinned individuals.
+Symptoms of melanoma can include:

 - A new mole or a change in an existing mole